by Texas Homesteader ~

 While out tending the garden, I spied a few volunteer cilantro plants.
 I love cilantro and I always allow it to go to seed in the garden.

-Although I’m not a big fan of using coriander (aka: cilantro seed) in my cooking, it virtually guarantees that I’ll have volunteer cilantro plants in my garden the next spring.
+Although I only use coriander (aka: cilantro seed) occasionally in my cooking, allowing my cilantro to go to seed virtually guarantees that I’ll have volunteer cilantro plants in my garden the next spring.

 Cilantro has a pretty short growing season.
 It bolts and seeds at the very first whiff of heat.
-Here in zone 8 that happens pretty early.
+Here in zone 8 that happens pretty early in the spring.

 So when it’s growing, I make sure to put fresh cilantro to good use.
 I love this Cilantro Rice recipe.
 And it’s so easy too!